GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     When the conversation first starts, the dialog does not contain state, so the `Conversation.SendAsync` constructs `RootDialog` and calls its `StartAsync` method.
 The `StartAsync` method calls `IDialogContext.Wait` with the continuation delegate to specify the method that should be called when a new message is received (in this case is the `MessageReceivedAsync` method).

-    The `MessageReceivedAsync` method waits for a message, which once received, it posts a response greeting the user and use `PromptDialog.Text()` to prompt him to describe the problem first.
     The SDK provides a set of built-in prompts to simplify collecting input from a user.
+The `MessageReceivedAsync` method waits for a message, which once received, posts a response greeting to the user and calls `PromptDialog.Text()` to prompt him to describe the problem first.

-    Also, as response is persisted in the dialog instance -which was marked as `[Serializable]`- the framework is able to persist information for a single dialog instance.
+    Also, the response is persisted in the dialog instance by the framework.
+Notice it was marked as `[Serializable]`.
 This is essential for storing temporary information in between the steps of the dialog.

 1. Run the solution in Visual Studio (click the **Run** button) and open the emulator.
 Type the bot URL as usual (`http://localhost:3979/api/messages`) and test the bot as show below.